Quick answer

 Nutritional benefits for babies

-- 💚Iron from meat is well absorbed and crucial after 6 months.
+- 💚Iron — heme iron from meat is well absorbed and important from 6 months.

 How to serve chicken for babies